git-lfs/git-lfs/docs/api.md

 ## Redirections

 The Git LFS client follows redirections on the core Git LFS API methods only.
-Any of the hypermedia hrefs that are returned should be for the current location.
+Any of the hypermedia hrefs that are returned must be for the current location.
 The client will pass all of the original request headers to the redirected request, only changing the URL based on the redirect location.
 The only exception is the Authorization header, which is only passed through if the